-Section 23, subsection 3(1), provides a contribution limit of \$2,600 from any "person" to a candidate for certain state offices.
+Article VIII, Section 23.3(1), provides a contribution limit of \$2,600 from any "person" to a candidate for certain state offices.
 The limit does not apply to a contribution made by the candidate to his or her own committee.
-Subsection 7(19) defines a "person" as:
+Section 23.7(19) defines a "person" as:

-- An individual

-- Group of individuals

-- Corporation (Amendment 2 contains separate provision regarding corporate contributions)

-- Partnership

-- Committee (Amendment 2 contains separate provisions regarding committee to committee contributions) - Proprietorship - Joint venture, any department, agency, board, institution or other entity of the state or any of its political subdivisions - Union labor organization (Amendment 2 contains separate provision regarding corporate contributions) - Trade or professional or business association - Association - Political party or any executive committee thereof - Any other club or organization however constituted or any officer or employee of such entity acting in the person's official capacity.
+- An individual or group of individuals - Corporation (Article VIII, Section 23.3(1)) contains separate provision regarding corporate contributions See Commission Opinion 2017.03.CF.010 - Partnership - Committee (Article VIII, Section 23.12 contains separate provisions regarding committee contributions) - Proprietorship or joint venture - Any department, agency, board, institution or other entity of the state or any of its political subdivisions - Union or labor organization (Article VIII, Section 23.3(1)) contains separate provision regarding corporate contributions) - Trade or professional or business association - Association - Political party or any executive committee thereof - Any other club or organization however constituted or any officer or employee of such entity acting in the person's official capacity

-NOTE: Amendment 2 contains separate provisions and restrictions on contributions by committees and some business entities.
+NOTE: Article VIII, Section 23 contains separate provisions and restrictions on contributions by committees and some business entities.
 The constitutional provision should be reviewed for those specific provisions.